 The next major American-led offensive was the invasion of France, also known as Operation Overlord.
 It was launched on June 6, 1944 with the Battle of Normandy, known by the code name given to the first day of attack, “D-Day.”

-For Americans, this is probably the most important day of WWII next to (or in front of) Pearl Harbor.
+For Americans, this is probably the most important day of World War II next to (or in front of) Pearl Harbor.

 This is because the fall of France had made the US realize the seriousness of the situation in Europe and dramatically increase the appetite for war.